CSCfi/csc-user-guide/docs/apps/mxnet.md

 If you find that some package is missing, you can often install it yourself with `pip install --user`.

-If you think that some important MXNet-related package should be included in the module provided by CSC, you can send an email to <servicedesk@csc.fi>.
+If you think that some important MXNet-related package should be included in the module provided by CSC, you can send an email to [CSC Service Desk](../support/contact.md).

 ## License